 Is a Qualified Charitable Distribution Right For You?

-If you are over 70.5, are subject to RMDs, and want to benefit charities, a Qualified Charitable Distribution is almost always going to be your most tax-effective way to give.
+If you are over 70.5, taking Required Minimum Distributions (RMDs), and want to support charities, a Qualified Charitable Distribution (QCD) is almost always going to be your most tax-effective giving strategy.

-Many of the deductions and credits that taxpayers can take advantage of are subject to AGI or income limitations, so the lower they are, the better.
+Many of the deductions and credits that taxpayers can take advantage of are subject to AGI or income limitations.
+Examples of how a lower AGI/Taxable income are beneficial to taxpayers include the following:

-1. If you itemize deductions, starting in 2019, you can deduct medical expenses only in excess of 10% of your AGI.
+1. If you itemize deductions, you can deduct medical and dental expenses only in excess of 7.5% of your AGI.
 Therefore, the lower your AGI is, the more of your medical and dental expenses you can deduct.
-For example, if your AGI is $75,000 10% is $7,500 and all expenses over $7,500 are deductible.
-If your AGI is $50,000 then the threshold is $5,000.
+For example, if your AGI is $100,000, 7.5% is $7,500 and all expenses over $7,500 are deductible.
+If your AGI is $50,000 then the threshold is only $3,750.

 If you are interested in learning more about QCDs and if this option makes sense for you, more detailed information can be found here.
-Your advisor would also be happy to answer any questions you may have, and set up a QCD, including check writing, for you.
+Your advisor would also be happy to answer any questions you may have, and set up a QCD, including check writing ability, for you.

 MEDIA INQUIRES